<hr size=”40″ />

 Coastal Oceans Research and Development – Indian Ocean (CORDIO) East Africa is a research-based marine conservation organisation which specialises in generating knowledge to find solutions to the problems facing coastal and marine environments and the people dependent on them.

-This first edition of the annual report aims to detail the main activities undertaken by CORDIO in the period from January to December 2016, using the organisation’s five strategic objectives as a framework.
 The key activities and outcomes of focal areas are explained under the appropriate objectives to showcase how CORDIO was able to promote coastal and marine sustainability thereby achieving its mandate in 2016.

 The five strategic objectives: